auroriasjn/em_binaries/README.md

 This will create
 an entirely new Anaconda environment for you called ```iso_env```.

 Do note that startup for the website will take a decent amount of time (on the order of 1 minute).
-More comprehensive documentation can be found [here](https://dragonwebinterface.readthedocs.io/en/latest/).

 # Getting Help